Emrion/pkg/README.md

 - `$ ./configure`
 - `$ make`

+Note: you can activate the modification of the pkg flatsize by uncomment a line in pkg.c.

 You will have access to the recompute function with `# src/pkg-static check -r package_name`.

 Optionaly, you can install this modified pkg with `# make install` but this leaves the infos of the last pkg installed.